Skip to main content

 API trigger

-• Starts flow via HTTP POST request
+• Starts workflow via HTTP POST request

-• Programmatic flow execution from external systems
+• Programmatic workflow execution from external systems

 • Pass custom variables and context data